LambdaHack/LambdaHack/README.md

     hpc report --hpcdir=dist/hpc/dyn/mix/LambdaHack --hpcdir=dist/hpc/dyn/mix/LambdaHack-xxx/ LambdaHack
     hpc markup --hpcdir=dist/hpc/dyn/mix/LambdaHack --hpcdir=dist/hpc/dyn/mix/LambdaHack-xxx/ LambdaHack

+A quick manual playing session after the automated tests would be in order, as well, since the tests don't touch the topmost UI layer.
 Note that a debug option of the form `--stopAfter*` is required to cleanly terminate any automated test.
 This is needed to gather any HPC info, because HPC requires a clean exit to save data files.